The Men who Invented Britain

 Softback

-The engineers are explored chronologically with links backwards and forwards to show who and what influenced them, and their influences on those who followed them.
+The engineers are explored chronologically with links backwards and forwards to show who and what influenced them, and their influences on those who followed.
 Many of them worked towards the same outcomes – either together, in parallel, or sequentially – and all left their marks on today’s Britain.

-Walking in the footsteps of Samuel Smiles – who 'invented' and popularised the industrial biography – this profusely illustrated book covers around 250 years, from James Brindley's early canal-building through John Smeaton's Eddystone Lighthouse, James Watt's steam engines, James Nasmyth's steam hammer, Isambard Kingdom Brunel's iron ships and Henry Bessemer's steel-making to William Arrol's bridges – taking in William Fairbairn, William Murdoch, Thomas Telford, William Jessop, John Rennie, John Scott Russell, The Lighthouse Stevensons, the Railway Stephensons, William Armstrong and others along the way.
+Walking in the footsteps of Samuel Smiles – who 'invented' and popularised the industrial biography – this profusely illustrated book covers around 250 years, from James Brindley's early canal-building through John Smeaton's Eddystone Lighthouse, James Watt's steam engines, Isambard Kingdom Brunel's iron ships and Henry Bessemer's steel-making to William Arrol's bridges taking in Thomas Telford, John Rennie, John Scott Russell, The Lighthouse Stevensons, the Railway Stephensons, and others along the way.
+It is a remarkable selection of intriguing lives and ground-breaking advances.

 Related Items